h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 The problem with validation vs test in the time series setting is that there is only one valid way to define the split.
 If a test set is given, its length in time defines the validation split and the validation data has to be part of train.
 Otherwise the time-series validation won’t be useful.

 For instance: Let’s assume we have train = [1,2,3,4,5,6,7,8,9,10] and test = [12,13], where integers define time periods (e.g., weeks).
-For this example, the most natural train/valid split that mimics the test scenario would be: train = [1,2,3,4,5,6,7] and valid = [9,10], and month 8 is not included in the training set to allow for a gap.
+For this example, the most natural train/valid split that mimics the test scenario would be train = [1,2,3,4,5,6,7] and valid = [9,10], and month 8 is not included in the training set to allow for a gap.
 Note that we will look at the start time and the duration of the test set only (if provided), and not at the contents of the test data (neither features nor target).
 If the user provides validation = [8,9,10] instead of test data, then this could lead to inferior validation strategy and worse generalization.
 Hence, we use the user-given test set only to create the optimal internal train/validation splits.
 If no test set is provided, the user can provide the length of the test set (in periods), the length of the train/test gap (in periods) and the length of the period itself (in seconds).

 **Why does the gap between train and test matter?
 Is it because of creating the lag features on the test set?**

 Taking the gap into account is necessary in order to avoid too optimistic estimates of the true error and to avoid creating history-based features like lags for the training and validation data (which cannot be created for the test data due to the missing information).

-**In regards to applying the target lags to different subsets of the time group columns, are you saying Driverless AI perform auto-correlation at “levels” of the time series?
+**In regard to applying the target lags to different subsets of the time group columns, are you saying Driverless AI perform autocorrelation at “levels” of the time series?
 For example, consider the Walmart dataset where I have Store and Dept (and my target is Weekly Sales).
 Are you saying that Driverless AI checks for auto-correlation in Weekly Sales based on just Store, just Dept, and both Store and Dept?**

 Currently, auto-correlation is only applied on the detected superkey (entire TGC) of the training dataset relation at the very beginning.
 It’s used to rank potential lag-sizes, with the goal to prune the search space for the GA optimization process, which is responsible for selecting the lag features.